patrickstearns/patrickstearns/README.md

 I'm a software developer and general tinkerer.

 Professionally, I usually work in Java.
-Lately I've been making a lot of REST services things like (but not limited to) these sorts of things:
+Lately I've been making a lot of REST services using things like (but not limited to)...

 ![Java](https://img.shields.io/badge/java-4479A1?style=flat-square&logo=java&logoColor=white)
 ![Dropwizard](https://img.shields.io/badge/dropwizard-4479A1?style=flat-square&logo=dropwizard&logoColor=white)